mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### Learning Nix

-[Nix](https://nixos.org/) has been at the top of my list of interesting-looking technologies for the past year.
-I've paused my programming side projects to tinker a bit with Nix and NixOS.
+[Nix](https://nixos.org/) has been at the top of my list of interesting-looking technologies for the past year, so I recently invested some time into learning more about it.

-I wrote up notes about my first experiences with Nix, and the post.
-My notes on Nix unexpectedly got a lot of attention on [Twitter](https://twitter.com/deliberatecoder/status/1670241507486441473) and [Hacker News](https://news.ycombinator.com/item?id=36387874).
+I wrote up [notes about my first experiences with Nix](/notes/nix-first-impressions/), and they unexpectedly got a lot of attention on [Hacker News](https://news.ycombinator.com/item?id=36387874) and [Twitter](https://twitter.com/deliberatecoder/status/1670241507486441473).
 People in the Nix community have been reaching out to me and offering to help me with the parts where I got stuck.

-The results have encouraged me to capture more of my notes from just trying things that I don't fully understand.
+The results have encouraged me to capture more of my [notes](/notes/) when I'm experimenting with technologies that I don't fully understand.

-My main blog feed is for polished posts, but I've been investing more in a ["notes"](/notes/) subsection for things that aren't as polished but I just want to capture what I've learned while it's fresh in my head.

 ### Implementing an authentication library for Go

 When I started making web apps in 2018, I didn't want to roll my own authentication, so I always used third-party services.

-Third-party authentication services worked okay, but it limited my products' adoption.
+Third-party authentication services worked okay, but it limited my adoption of my open-source projects.
 Other developers could only deploy my apps if they also used the same authentication service I used.

 The other problem with third-party authentication is that it makes end-to-end tests slower, less reliable, and more complex.

-For my most recent project, [ScreenJournal](https://thescreenjournal.com/), I re-evaluated the prospect of bundling authentication into my app rather than relying on a third-party service.
+For my most recent project, [ScreenJournal](https://thescreenjournal.com/), I looked for a way to avoid a third-party service for authentication.
 I began by surveying [what authentication libraries were available](https://github.com/avelino/awesome-go#authentication-and-oauth).
 My requirements were:

 1. It had to be open-source.
 1. It had to use Go, my current language of choice for web apps.